Empirical Analysis of Pull Requests for Google Summer of Code: Design Methodology

 \subsubsection{Projects Data}

-The project data has 8 features including the project name, programming language.
-The other features are the number of Forks, Stars, watchers, contributors, commits, branches, issues, and pull requests.
-The total number of projects extracted from GSoC data was 1937.
+The project dataset includes metadata for 1,937 projects, with features such as project name and programming language.
+Other features are number of Forks, Stars, watchers, contributors, commits, branches, issues, and pull requests.
+Table \ref{table_project_stat} summarizes these details, and highlights the popularity and complexity of these projects, which averaged 1,795 stars and 34 branches.

-Table \ref{table_project_stat} provides a statistical overview of the project metadata.
-The table shows that the projects the students work on are popular and complex with an average of 1795 stars and have 34 branches on average.
 The top ten projects based on the number of stars \cite{ray2014large} are tensorflow/tensorflow, huggingface/transformers, nodejs/node, rust-lang/rust, godotengine/godot, django/django, opencv/opencv ,tensorflow/models, swiftlang/swift, and webpack/webpack.
-Furthermore, we noticed that majority of projects was based on the Python programming language.
-Figure \ref{fig_project_langauge} provides a graphical overview of the number of projects associated with the top 20 languages in the dataset.
+Python was the dominant programming language, as shown in Figure \ref{fig_project_langauge}, which visualizes the number of projects associated with the top 20 languages.